Adrian-Winter/ROS-SMACH-Statemachine/README.md

+### What is the SMACH library?🧐

+SMACH is a Python library for creating and managing state machines in the Robot Operating System (ROS) environment.
+It allows you to define a state machine that represents the behavior of your robot, ensuring the robot performs the desired actions in the correct sequence.
+SMACH is useful for creating complex robot behaviors and controlling robots in dynamic environments.

+### Why did I upload this project?
+I participated in a university project which goal it was to have a robot to drive autonomously to a warehouse, then receive items from a loader robot and drive back to the commissioning station.
+My job was to orchestrate the whole process and enable the communication between the different robots and find solutions with the other teams that implemented the functions for the robots.
+My teammate and I decided quite early that we would love to use SMACH to work with ActionStates.
+It was our first time working with ROS and SMACH, and the documentation on the official http://wiki.ros.org/smach was sometimes hard to follow.
+That is why I uploaded this project, in hope it will help others in understating the mechanisms and syntax of SMACH faster that we did.😄

+You can go ahead and directly dive into the coode, or have a look at our german documentation for this project:

 **Global State Machine Doku**

 Die globale Statemachine ist dafür zuständig, die von dem Arm und der Platform zur verfügung gestellten Fuktionen in der richtigen Reinfolge aufzurufen, die Schnittstellen zu definieren und die User Schnittstelle bereit zu stellen.
 Für die implementierung wurde mit der SMACH Library realisiert.
 SMACH ist eine Statemachine Library die für ROS optimiert ist.